 Table of Contents

 Financially, the program is intended for persons who are not eligible for Maine Medicaid (MaineCare).
 MaineCare eligibility is a complicated subject.
-For the purpose of simplicity, if an individual has less than $2,200 in monthly income and less than $10,000 in countable assets, then they will be financially eligible for MaineCare and therefore ineligible for the CDHBC Program.
-The CDHBC Program also has upper limits for assets which are $50,000 and $75,000 for an individual and married couple, respectively.
-Finally, the program also has effective upper income limits which are vaguely defined as "Lack sufficient personal and/or financial resources for in-home services".
+For the purpose of simplicity, if an individual has less than $2,250 in monthly income and less than $10,000 in countable assets (In addition to a $2,000 asset limit, Maine allows an additional exemption of $8,000 in assets), then they will be financially eligible for MaineCare.
+Therefore, they will be ineligible for the CDHBC Program.
+The CDHBC Program also has upper limits for assets, which are $50,000 and $75,000 for an individual and married couple, respectively.
+Finally, the program also has effective upper income limits that are vaguely defined as "Lack sufficient personal and/or financial resources for in-home services".

 A further medical limitation is that while the person must require physical assistance, they also must be cognitively capable of directing their provider of physical assistance.

 The CDHBC Program determines each participant's care needs individually via an assessment, and a “plan of care” is established.
 However, the range of services that can be provided include the following for up to 40 hours per week:

 Home Based Care is under the Office of Aging and Disability Services.
 One may contact them directly on their website or call 207-287-9200.
 Alternatively, one might inquire with their local area agency on aging.
 A wait list may exist should funds not be available.
 If that is the case, individuals are prioritized on a first-come first-serve basis.